abuuzayr/js-talks/README.md

 Ideally also I would like to allow contribution from other developers in sourcing the video URLs and adding it, so in addition to the above, perhaps we would need to have some JSON (?) representation of the videos (URL, title, etc.), which when updated will trigger a pipeline for the above and update the podcasts automatically.

+## Stack

+This is the current stack:

+- :rocket: [**Gatsby**](https://www.gatsbyjs.org/) for static site development, framework, and RSS feed generation
+- [**Gatsby Starter Lumen**](https://www.gatsbyjs.org/starters/alxshelepenok/gatsby-starter-lumen/) for the terrific starter theme for Gatsby
+- [**Netlify**](https://www.netlify.com/) for hosting the JS Talks website (they have a generous free tier)
+- [**Google Cloud Platform**](https://cloud.google.com/) for hosting the audio files (5GB free storage if hosted in selected regions!)
+- Apple Podcasts, Overcast, Spotify Podcasts, Google Music Podcasts for distributing the podcasts

 ## Support

-Podcast hosting costs money and I do not earn anything from it.
-If you would like to support this project, you can [buy me a coffee](https://www.buymeacoffee.com/iB2dbMt)! :smiley:
+I do not earn anything from this project.
+If you would like to support this project, you can [buy me a coffee](https://www.buymeacoffee.com/iB2dbMt) or contribute! :smiley:

 ## Videos